alx9r/ZeroDSC/readme.md

 ## New to ZeroDSC?

 If you are new to ZeroDSC and would like to learn more, I recommend reviewing the [getting started][] documentation.

+You can find [more documentation here][].

 [getting started]: Docs/getting-started
+[more documentation here]: Docs

 ## Uses